sematext/docs/docs/integration/alerts-pagerduty-integration.md

 ![Sematext Notification Hooks](https://sematext.com/docs/images/integrations/sematext-notification-hooks.png  "Sematext Notification Hook")

-Enter required parameters and copy incoming PagerDuty Key.
-Click Test button to confirm that Sematext app is sending data and save your PagerDuty alerts integration.
+Enter the required parameters and copy the incoming PagerDuty Key, click the Test button to confirm that Sematext is sending data and save your PagerDuty alerts integration.

 ![PagerDuty Alerts Integration](../images/integrations/create-pagerduty-integration-add-hook-2.png  "Create PagerDuty Integration")

-To start sending alert events to PagerDuty, navigate to the Notification tab of any Alert Rule and pick PagerDuty within the “**Additionally send to**” dropdown.
+To start sending alert events to PagerDuty, navigate to the Notification tab of any Alert Rule and pick PagerDuty from the “**Additionally send to**” dropdown.

 ![Pick PagerDuty Integration](../images/integrations/pick-pagerduty-nh.png  "Pick PagerDuty Integration")